 Steve provides over 14 years of professional planning experience to our ORRSC member municipalities.
 He is a native southern Albertan and graduated in 1994 from the University of Lethbridge on the Dean’s Honour List with a degree in Urban and Regional Studies.
 Steve began his career in the Town of Taber and has worked at ORRSC since 1998.
 In addition to his ORRSC responsibilities, he has also served on various government committees, including the 2001 provincial Land Use Strategy Core Action Team (Agricultural Land Use Committee), and the Oldman River Watershed Council.

-Steve presently provides planning services for the County of Warner, County of Lethbridge, Town of Picture Butte, Village of Champion and the Village of Carmangay.
+Steve presently provides planning services for the County of Warner, Lethbridge County, Town of Picture Butte, Village of Champion and the Village of Carmangay.

 Diane has been employed with the Oldman River Regional Services Commission since 2000.
 Raised on the family farm in southern Alberta, Diane has a keen interest in rural and small-town community planning and development.
 She holds a Bachelor of Arts Degree with majors in both Economics and Geography from the University of Lethbridge.

 Diane’s experience at ORRSC has included work on various planning projects including the preparation statutory plans, growth studies, transportation corridor studies, as well as involvement in the initial stages of the pilot project for the Urban GIS project for the region.
-Since 2005, Diane has taken on the role of full-time planner with day to day responsibilities for the Village of Barons, Village of Barnwell, Village of Milo, Town of Coalhurst, Cardston County and the County of Newell.
+Since 2005, Diane has taken on the role of full-time planner with day to day responsibilities for the Village of Arrowwood, Village of Barons, Village of Barnwell, Village of Milo, Town of Coalhurst and the County of Newell.

 Leda Kozak Tittsworth, Assistant Planner